Umbrella Insurance: What It Is, How It Works, and When It Makes Sense

 What Is Umbrella Insurance — and Do You Really Need It?

-Umbrella insurance is additional liability coverage that sits on top of your existing policies, such as homeowners or auto insurance.
+Umbrella insurance is additional liability coverage that sits on top of your existing personal policies, such as homeowners or auto insurance.

 If you are found responsible for injuries or property damage and the claim exceeds your primary liability limits, an umbrella policy helps cover what you still owe, including legal defense costs in many cases.